LUPRON DEPOT KIT, 30MG, INJ.LA.PWD

 - it may cause changes in body weight.

 As with most medications, this product should be stored at room temperature.
 Store it in a secure location where it will not be exposed to excessive heat, moisture or direct sunlight.
 Do not refrigerate or allow it to freeze.
+Keep it out of reach of young children.
 Make sure that any leftover portion is disposed of safely.

 Although the drugs you are taking are intended to help you, they can be harmful to those around you.
 Make sure that a professional who oversees your treatment has given you all the necessary precautions.